The Optimal Sleep Playbook: Managing Sleep Debt with WHOOP

 MANAGE SLEEP DEBT

 I strive to keep my sleep debt at zero.
-If I ever miss my sleep need, the following day I combat this with deep meditation, a nap, or by extending my sleep slightly that night (the Sleep Coach will automatically recommend this for you).
+If I ever miss my sleep need, the following day I combat this with deep meditation, a nap, or by extending my sleep slightly that night (the Sleep Planner will automatically recommend this for you).
 There is also a linear relationship between athlete injury and sleep debt, which adds to the importance of keeping your debt in check.

 Additionally, reducing/eliminating sleep debt allows me to achieve sleep consistency more regularly, which improves deep sleep (also known as slow wave sleep, or SWS) and REM sleep.
 I know that extending my sleep beyond one hour of my regular bed or wake times will impact my time spent in REM and SWS, another reason I’m careful to stay inside my most favorable sleep-wake window.